bbqiu/agent-on-app-proto/openai-agents-sdk/README.md

 ./scripts/quickstart.sh
 ```

-After the development is setup, you can start the agent server and the chat app locally with:
+After the setup is complete, you can start the agent server and the chat app locally with:

 ```bash
 ./scripts/start-app.sh